 Here is my version of A-Z of Digital Transformation.

-Big Data: This serves as foundational backbone for digital transformation.
-Hyper-personalization and real time recommendations based on geo-location of the customers, will be the key to success.
-Big Data Analytics are driving force for action.
+Big Data: This serves as a foundational backbone for digital transformation.
+Hyper-personalization and real-time recommendations based on the geo-location of the customers will be the key to success.
+Big Data Analytics is driving force for action.

 Customer Centricity: The most important theme of digital transformation is it should be customer focused with a consistent, enjoyable and very personal experience to customers.

 Disruption: Digital has disrupted many businesses so far who did not take it seriously like Blockbuster, Kodak, Borders and brought new leaders on the horizon like Airbnb, Uber, Netflix, Spotify.

 Employee-driven: Digital Transformation will be successful only when employees are involved, educated and empowered to enhance the customer experience.

 Fail Fast: Digital is all about deploying quick PoCs and check the outcome.
 If it does not work then drop the concept/idea and move on to a new one.
 Be prepared to change the pace or direction as necessary.

 Growth Hacking: Focuses on building products that fit the market needs, with a viral push to market with a very simple idea & all the digital tools like email, tweets, blogs.
 Zynga used FB alerts and online adverts while DropBox offered extra storage space for referring friends for growth.

 Hyper-personalization: Use of browsing histories, past purchases, social media data, and internal customer data to provide more personalized and targeted products, services, and content.
 It is about being relevant at the right place and the right time to the right person.